-Swiss Stocks Fluctuate; Syngenta Rises as Profit Beats Estimates
+Most Swiss Stocks Fall; Syngenta Rises as Profit Beats Estimates

-Syngenta rose 3.5 percent after the world’s largest maker of agricultural chemicals reported higher-than-predicted profit and pledged to return cash to shareholders.
-Transocean increased 1.1 percent as the owner of the drilling rig that exploded in the Gulf of Mexico last year said it can now pay a dividend because the Swiss authorities have changed tax laws.
+Syngenta rose 4.4 percent after the world’s largest maker of agricultural chemicals reported higher-than-predicted profit and pledged to return cash to shareholders.

-The Swiss Market Index of the biggest and most actively traded companies slid 0.1 percent to 6,635.48 at 1:23 p.m. in Zurich.
+The Swiss Market Index of the biggest and most actively traded companies declined 0.1 percent to 6,631.64 at the 5:30 p.m. close in Zurich as three stocks fell for every two that climbed.
 The gauge has advanced 3 percent so far this year as investors speculated that the recovery in the global economy is strengthening and as UBS AG and Credit Suisse Group AG surged.
-The broader Swiss Performance Index lost less than 0.1 percent to 5,963.22.
+The broader Swiss Performance Index (SPI) also dropped 0.1 percent to 5,957.99.

 “Expansion has been particularly rapid in emerging markets,” Chief Executive Officer Michael Mack said in a statement.
 “This is enabling us to implement a step change in the dividend and to plan a further share repurchase in 2011.”

-Schaffhausen, Switzerland-based Georg Fischer AG advanced 2.1 percent to 536 francs.
+Schaffhausen, Switzerland-based Georg Fischer AG (FI/N) advanced 4.7 percent to 549.50 francs.
 The company’s “automotive division has a strong exposure of around 50 percent of sales to the European premium car market and hence should strongly benefit from” that industry’s January sales figures, Fabian Haecki, analyst at Vontobel AG, wrote in a note to customers today.

 To contact the reporter on this story: Giles Broom in Zurich at firstname.lastname@example.org.